 Admission to the department is not specifically restricted at the undergraduate level.
 Rather, qualifying for admission to the college is tantamount to admission to the department. (http://www.bagley.msstate.edu/academics/admissions) However, the college and university have options for those who don’t meet these standards to remediate deficiencies and move toward a degree.

 Where do graduates find employment?

 Students graduating from our program have a wide variety of career options; industry, business, consulting firms, governmental agencies, and military service.
 Some work in rural areas while others work in urban environments.
 Some work in Mississippi, others in various regions of the US, and still others work overseas.
-A list of employers is available by category on our website: Academic, Consulting, Contracting, Government, and Industry.

 How do graduates find employment?